jugshaurya/closetgoodies/README.md

 - React Reselect
   - can be added to optimize the react-app configuration.Will add later if i got my mind around it later on
 - other Libraries to do: react-persist to get localStorage and SessionStorage in React to save data temporarily in browser

+- styledComponents(Personally dont like them at first glance, will later look once more...)
+  - use to add css in JS using ` styled.tag`` `etc.

 ## Stripe Payments: